 The Anker SoundBuds Sport are good headphones for running and working and provide enough isolation to be a decent option for commuting.
 They're portable and will easily fit into your pocket and their build quality is decent for their price range.
 Unfortunately, they have a poor sound quality, which could be a deal breaker for some.

-The Anker SoundBuds decent-looking sports headphones that offer an incredibly stable fit.
+The Anker SoundBuds Sport are decent-looking sports headphones that offer an incredibly stable fit.
 They're wireless and don't slip out of your ears even while running and jumping, which makes them ideal to use in a gym.
-However, the in-ear fit could get uncomfortable for some, and their audio control scheme is cramped and slightly frustrating to use.
+However, the in-ear fit could get uncomfortable for some and their audio control scheme is cramped and slightly frustrating to use.

 The Anker SoundBuds have a typical in-ear fit that may not be comfortable for everyone.
 They offer a variety of tips to improve comfort and a better fit, but if the in-ear design causes you discomfort, then these headphones will most likely do the same.

-Button layout and functionality are average at best.
+The button layout and functionality are average at best.
 These headphones offer call/music, track-skipping, and volume controls but the corresponding buttons have dual functionality and are cramped on the earbuds.
-They also feel a little flat and don't have good tactile feedback, which is disappointing
+They also feel a little flat and don't have good tactile feedback, which is disappointing.

 These headphones are incredibly portable.
 The in-ear buds are not much larger than typical in-ear buds for a wireless design.
 They also fold up into a very compact format.
 They can be easily stored and carried in a pocket, purse or bag.

 The build quality is decent.
 The earbuds are sufficiently dense and lightweight to not get damaged by a couple falls.
 The linking audio cable is also rubberized.
 They're well-built in-ear headphones, but the exposed audio cable could get damaged through regular wear and tear, and could be a little thicker.
 Also, the earbuds will crack under moderate-to-heavy physical stress because of their mostly plastic build.